 Jeffrey earned an MBA from the Wharton School and a BA in Physical Anthropology from the University of Pennsylvania.
-Jeffrey and his wife, Kathy, live in Wallingford, PA with their two children, Drew and Liza, and Grace, their chocolate Labrador.
+Jeffrey and his wife, Kathy, live in Wallingford, PA with their two children, Drew and Liza, and Grace and Piper, their Labrador retrievers.

 He trained as Engineer at Oxford University, broadened his business skills with an MBA from Insead, worked from the jungles of Borneo to the board rooms of Wall Street and has successfully founded three venture funded technology companies (adero, Bluesocket, and Leostream).